A central limit theorem for the gossip process: The central limit theorem

-This theorem is not quite the same as Theorem~\ref{ADB-main-theorem}, because both mean and variance are expressed in terms of~$W^*(v)$, which is not necessarily determined by knowledge of~$\law_v$ alone, since all the birth times of~$\bX$ come into its definition.
+This theorem is not quite the same as Theorem~\ref{ADB-main-theorem}, because both mean and variance are expressed in terms of~$W^*(v) = W(v,v)$, which, as is seen from its definition in~\Ref{ADB-W-star-def}, is not necessarily determined by knowledge of~$\law_v$ alone, because all the birth times of~$\bX$ come into its definition.
 Instead, one can observe~$\hW(v)$ as in~\Ref{ADB-W-star-def-new}.
 We now show that this is enough.